 For more information please contact the Flight Safety Foundation membership department at; firstname.lastname@example.org or phone; +1.703.739.6700, and ask for Louise Martin, ext.
 112 or Ahlam Wahdan, ext.
 102.

 In the interest of aviation safety and as an FSF member benefit, articles in this publication may be republished in printed or electronic form by members of the Foundation with the permission of Flight Safety Foundation.
 Articles may not be offered for sale or used commercially.
 All uses must credit Flight Safety Foundation, AeroSafety World, the specific article(s) and the author(s).
-Please contact Frank Jackman, editor-in-chief, AeroSafety World, for more information.
+Please contact Frank Jackman, editor-in-chief, AeroSafety World, for more information or for permission to reproduce or republish ASW articles.

 Share Your Knowledge